How-To: Create a Root CA in Azure

 1. Enter Common Name: This is the name of the CA how it will appear in the certificate.

-2. (Optional) Enter CA Friendly Name This is the name that will appear in the EZCA portal, by default we will use the Common Name
+2. (optional) Enter a CA Friendly Name.
+This is the name that will appear in the EZCA portal, by default we will use the Common Name

-3. (Optional) Enter the Organization The Organization field is an optional certificate field that usually has the company name.
+3. (optional) Enter an Organization.
+The Organization field is an optional certificate field that usually has the company name.

-4. (Optional) Enter the Organization Unit The Organization Unit field is an optional certificate field that usually contains the unit that runs this CA (For example: IT or HR).
+4. (optional) Enter an Organization Unit.
+The Organization Unit field is an optional certificate field that usually contains the unit that runs this CA (For example: IT or HR).

-5. (Optional) Enter the Country Code The Country Code field is an optional certificate field that identifies the country where this CA is located.
+5. (optional) Enter a Country Code.
+The Country Code field is an optional certificate field that identifies the country where this CA is located.

 Cryptographic Requirements

-1. Unless you have specific compliance or security requirements, leave the default cryptographic values for best security and compatibility.
-PKI Cryptographic Details
+In Step 3, you will configure the cryptographic settings for your Root CA. Unless you have specific compliance or security requirements, leave the default cryptographic values for best security and compatibility and click Next.

 Validity Period

-1. Select your Validity Period Learn more about Validity Period best practices
+1. Select your CA Validity Period, in years.
+Learn more about Validity Period best practices

-3. Select the lifecycle action you want EZCA to take when expiry of the CA is approaching
+3. Select the Lifecycle Action you want EZCA to take when expiry of the CA is approaching, either Email or Auto Renew & Email.

 CA Certificate Revocation List